International Zero Tolerance Day #EndFGM Exhibition

-Following further workshops with artist Joanne and survivor Kiara Mohamed, who is a poet, the young people created poems, song and text related to FGM, in response to what they had learned from the survivor stories and from Savera UK.
+Following further workshops with artist Joanne and Savera UK survivor ambassador and poet Kiara Mohamed Amin, the young people created poems, song and text related to FGM, in response to what they had learned from the survivor stories and from Savera UK.
 The young people also learned important skills about showcasing their work, such as how to hang an exhibition and how to write about their artwork to communicate its meaning as well as skills in performance and presentation.

 #EndFGM at the National FGM Centre Seminar

 The project culminated in Savera UK Youth’s participation at The National FGM Centre’s seminar on February 6 2019 in London.

 Leading experts gathered at the seminar to explore the medical aspects of FGM, the medical challenges of identifying FGM and implications for the law.
 The feedback from seminar delegates on the exhibition was extremely positive and the young people also found the project extremely valuable.

 Ayo Folarin, Savera UK Youth Participant at National FGM Centre seminar, said: “I’m blessed to have taken part and can’t wait for projects in the future.”

 Plans were made for the exhibition to be toured in the North West, however before this could happen, in 2020, the COVID-19 pandemic hit and these plans were put on hold.